 }

-Above examples of Collectors.teeing() method are very simple and written for basic understanding.
-You need to use the function very specific to your own need.
+The above examples of Collectors.teeing() method are very simple and written for basic understanding.
+We need to use the function very specific to our own needs.

 Happy Learning !!